aaronicsubstances/cs_and_math_lib/README.md

 # My Library of Computer Science and Discrete Mathematics Algorithm and Data Structures

-This library is a selected implementation of computer science and discrete mathematics algorithms and data structures, with focus on those relevant to implementing recursive-descent parsers.
+This Java library is a selected implementation of computer science and discrete mathematics algorithms and data structures, with focus on those relevant to implementing recursive-descent parsers.

-INCLUDES
+## Includes

   1. Generating Permutations and Combinations
   1. Generating Cartesian Products